Research posture

 Join the mission

-The portal will evolve into a member-centered environment for news, AI research support, biosimulation, bioinformatics bridges and biological computer architecture experiments.
+The portal is evolving into a member-centered environment for news, AI research support, biosimulation, bioinformatics bridges, and biological computer architecture studies.

 Contact the lab